 Another study was conducted in Spain back in 2011, which found that medical marijuana can be effective in reducing pain in fibromyalgia patients, providing them with better life quality.
 28 patients administered medical cannabis by smoking, orally or both, but they all reported a reduction in pain as well as less stiffness.
 Cannabis therapy also helped them improve their sense of well-being, sleep and relaxation.
 (2)

-Also, a systematic review from 2013 found analgesic properties of marijuana being effective in promoting sleep, reducing pain and joint stiffness while improving physical functions and quality of life of fibromyalgia patients.
+Also, a systematic review from 2013 found that the analgesic properties of marijuana are effective in promoting sleep, reducing pain and joint stiffness while improving physical functions and quality of life of fibromyalgia patients.
 (3)

 Here is how marijuana relieves fibromyalgia symptoms

-Since we still don’t have enough research and evidence on how exactly cannabis works on fibromyalgia, doctors and scientists assume it all has to do with marijuana’s effects on balancing out our endocannabinoid system (ECS).
+Since we still don’t have enough research and evidence to explain exactly how cannabis works on fibromyalgia, doctors and scientists assume it all has to do with marijuana’s effects on balancing out our endocannabinoid system (ECS).

 In fact, there are speculations that fibromyalgia is caused by Clinical Endocannabinoid Deficiency (CECD).